waldrain/waldrain.github.io/moniwonig.md

   aussen kalk-zementputz;
   for the outside i also bought weber.therm 505 HDP Hochleistungsdämmputz
 - add a tap to the thick yellow water hose
-- dispose of broken glass
 - clear up around new cupboard in shed and start using it
-- cut and stack wood
 - add shelves to the new corner cupboard with mirror doors in OG Nord entrance, a little shelf cupboard in the corner beside moni entrance door for more clothes, bedclothes, etc.

 ### <a name="todo-next"></a>todo next